 - Junot Díaz

 The function of self-sabotaging behaviors is to avoid more pain and to protect us from future disappointments.
 This gripping, suffocating, and yet intangible fear makes so much sense when it is seen as a coping and survival strategy.
 However, the outcome of self-sabotaging behaviors is often more pain because we use these behaviors to keep ourselves away from the very person that we desperately want to be close to.
 I have done my share of self-sabotaging behaviors that includes blaming my partner for his shortcomings, setting impossibly high standards for the relationship, picking fights, committing time and energy to other people or projects instead of spending time with my partner, pushing my partner away to "test" his commitment, etc. Díaz self-sabotaged his relationships by having affairs with other people.
-Other self-sabotaging behaviors can include abusing substances, dating people who are unavailable and/or don't treat you well, not fully committing to the relationship, holding grudges, not taking responsibility for your part in the dynamic, comparing your current relationship to an ex, avoiding conversations about the relationship, trying to control your partner, giving the silent treatment/stonewalling/withholding affection, chronic lying, avoiding conflict, focusing on being right all the time, and the list can go on and on.
+Other self-sabotaging behaviors in relationships can include abusing substances, dating people who are unavailable and/or don't treat you well, not fully committing to the relationship, holding grudges, not taking responsibility for your part in the dynamic, comparing your current relationship to an ex, avoiding conversations about the relationship, trying to control your partner, giving the silent treatment/stonewalling/withholding affection, chronic lying, avoiding conflict, focusing on being right all the time, and the list can go on and on.
 (I want to point out that self-sabotaging behaviors can vary on a spectrum from we-all-do-this-sometime to abusive.
 If your behaviors are abusive to your partner, it's time to seek help from a mental health professional.)

 Sometimes the motivations behind the behaviors are buried so deep in our subconscious that we might not even be aware that we are self-sabotaging our relationship.
 Therefore, one of the first steps in addressing self-sabotaging behaviors is to identify them.